 Those moments emerge when we allow ourselves to get support and be present with grief, and when we learn to hold space for ourselves.
 That learning comes from getting support and letting the tears flow.

 When you are present with your grief and allow yourself the tears, anger and whatever else comes with it, you…

 … unleash and feel the LOVE that you carry for who or what you have lost.

 … learn how to hold space for yourself, which is Step Zero in embodying resilience and being able to hold space for others.
 When you can hold space for others, people will get healing from just being in your presence because they feel safe to feel.

 … have compassion for others who are also experiencing grief.

 … create ways to honour your lost loved ones while getting grief relief.

 … synchronicities start happening that help you feel better and lead you to beautiful experiences.

-Here’s what happened to me just a few days ago:
+Here’s what happened to me: